gozayaan/sre_airports_api/solutions.md

 ```

 3. Containerize the Go Application

-Next, we’ll create a Docker image for our Go application.
+Next, we’ll create a Docker image for our Go application: airport_docketfile

 ```
 # Use the official Golang image as the base image